vprof/Homework_Framework_blog/README.rst

 A simple Web Framework
 =============================

-This is a PHP micro-framework to develop websites. _:
+This is a PHP micro-framework to develop websites. components`_:

 .. code-block:: php